HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 To overcome these challenges, Medipixel has been collaborating with [Asan Medical Center](http://eng.amc.seoul.kr/gb/lang/main.do) to develop **the world first autonomous PCI robot system**.
 This system autonomously navigates guide wire to the target lesion.
-It means that this system transfers from atypical procedure depended on personal’s skill and experience to typical procedure. 아직 고쳐야함
+It means that this system performs to transfer from atypical procedure depended on personal skill and experience to typical procedure.
 This **"Standardization of Procedure"** can take advantages such as
 * Reduce gap between an expert and a beginner
 * Diminish exposing time from radiation